braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/user_phone_numbers.md

 ### Adding Users to SMS Subscription Groups

 For a customer to receive an SMS message, they __must have a valid phone number and be opted-in to a Subscription Group__.
-Subscription Groups are tied to the SMS program you are running ([make sure you follow the legal laws for SMS and have recorded consent for each customer]({{ site.baseurl }}/user_guide/message_building_by_channel/sms/about_sms/#sms-laws-regulations--abuse-prevention)).
+Subscription Groups are tied to the SMS program you are running ([make sure you follow the legal laws for SMS and have recorded consent for each customer]({{ site.baseurl }}/user_guide/message_building_by_channel/sms/sms_laws_and_regulations/)).
 For more information on SMS Subscription Groups, check out [our documentation][1].

 [1]: {{ site.baseurl }}/user_guide/message_building_by_channel/sms/sms_subscription_group/
+[picture]: {% image_buster /assets/img/sms/e164.jpg %}